Training10 min read

 11. Name That Toy

-Teach your dog the names of specific toys, then ask them to retrieve a specific one.
-Start with one toy name and add more over time.
-Some dogs can learn 100 or more object names.
+Teach your dog the names of specific toys.
+Then ask them to retrieve a specific one.
+Start with one toy name.
+Add another after two weeks.
+Some dogs can learn a hundred or more object names.

 12. Hide and Seek

 Have someone hold your dog while you hide in another room.
 Call your dog and reward them when they find you.
-This game builds recall and engages their tracking instincts.
+This game builds solid recall.
+It also engages their tracking instincts.

 13. The Cup Game

 Place a treat under one of three cups.
 Let your dog watch, then shuffle the cups and let them choose.
-This tests their ability to track objects and builds problem-solving skills.
+This tests their ability to track objects.
+It builds excellent problem-solving skills.

 14. Two-Toy Fetch

 Instead of throwing one ball and waiting, use two toys.
-Throw one, and when your dog returns, throw the second one immediately.
-This eliminates the keep-away game that many dogs play with single-toy fetch.
+Throw one.
+When your dog returns, throw the second one immediately.
+This completely eliminates the keep-away game many dogs play with single-toy fetch.

 15. Trick Training

-Teaching new tricks is one of the best forms of mental enrichment.
-Beyond the basics, consider teaching paw targeting, chin rest, back up, spin, figure eight through your legs, or place.
-Short five-minute sessions are more effective than long ones.
+Teaching new tricks is excellent mental enrichment.
+Beyond the basics, consider teaching paw targeting, a chin rest, backing up, spinning, a figure eight through your legs, or place.
+Short five-minute sessions are much more effective than long ones.

 Physical Enrichment